Charles Mordaunt, 3rd Earl of Peterborough: Political career

-Charles attended Tonbridge School, then later matriculated at Christ Church, Oxford, on 11 April 1674.
+Charles attended Tonbridge School before matriculating at Christ Church, Oxford, on 11 April 1674.
 When about sixteen years of age he joined Sir John Narborough's fleet in the Mediterranean, and won his first distinction in arms in the destruction of the dey's fleet under the guns of Tripoli.
 His father died on 5 June 1675, and Charles Mordaunt succeeded to the peerage as Viscount Mordaunt.

 On his return from the second expedition to Tangier, he plunged into active political life as a zealous Whig and an unswerving opponent of the heir to the throne James, Duke of York.
 When James succeeded to the throne, Mordaunt's continued hostility forced him to repair to Holland in 1686, when he proposed to William of Orange to invade England.
 The disposition of the cold and cautious William had little in common with the fierce and turbulent Mordaunt.
 His plan was rejected, though the prudent prince of Orange deemed it judicious to retain his services.
-When William sailed to Torbay his friend accompanied him, and when the Dutch prince was safely established on the throne of England, honours without stint were showered upon Lord Mordaunt.
+When William sailed to Torbay, his friend accompanied him, and when the Dutch prince was safely established on the throne of England, honours without stint were showered upon Lord Mordaunt.